mjhong0708/amp/docs/useamp.rst

 ----------------------------------

 Most electronic structure codes also give forces (in addition to potential energy) for each image, and you can get a much more predictive fit if you include this information while training.
-This is the default behavior in Amp.
-However, this can create issues: training will be much slower, convergence will be more difficult, and if there are inconsistencies in the training data (say if the calculator reports 0K-extrapolated energies rather than force-consistent ones), you might not be able to train at all.
+However, this can create issues: training will tend to be slower than training energies only, convergence will be more difficult, and if there are inconsistencies in the training data (say if the calculator reports 0K-extrapolated energies rather than force-consistent ones, or if there are egg-box errors), you might not be able to train at all.
-In these and many other cases you might want to turn off force training.
-To do this in the standard neural network model, you can do it through the `force_coefficient` keyword to the `LossFunction`; for example:
+For this reason, Amp defaults to energy-only training, but you can turn on force-training via the convergence dictionary as noted above.
+Note that there is a `force_coefficient` keyword also fed to the `LossFunction` class which can control the relative weighting of the energy and force RMSEs used in the path to convergence.

 .. code-block:: python